 A Minnesota Goodbye

-As we inch closer to saying goodbye to our family home of 50-plus years, it’s been a long process.
+As we prepare to say goodbye to our family home of 50-plus years, it’s been a long process.
 I suppose you could call it a true “Minnesota” goodbye.

 We knew this day was coming.
 The past few years, my mom would lament, “You know this will probably be our last Thanksgiving here” or “This is going to be our last Christmas tree, our last Christmas all together in the house.”
 Even though we knew it was inevitable, leaving this house that had been the backdrop for every holiday, birthday and important life milestone for the past five decades seemed unimaginable.